SQream/sqream_docs/configuration_guides/current_configuration_method.rst

 ==========
 The flag type attribute can be set for each flag and determines its write access as follows:

-* **Administration:** session-based read/write flags that can be stored in the metadata file.
+* **Regular:** session-based read/write flags that can be stored in the metadata file.
 * **Cluster:** global cluster-based read/write flags that can be stored in the metadata file.
 * **Worker:** single worker-based read-only flags that can be stored in the worker configuration file.